Thinking of going to Slovakia yourself? Here are the top places to visit in Slovakia that you definitely shouldn’t miss!

-One of the must-see and places to visit in Slovakia and also the second largest city in the country, Kosice lies along the Hornad River, located in the eastern part of Slovakia.
-Kosice is home to a number of museums and art galleries, making it a haven for those who like to immerse themselves in cultural activities and sites such as museums in Slovakia.
-It’s no wonder how the city got named as the European Capital of Culture in 2013.
+One of the must-see and places to visit in Slovakia and also the second-largest city in the country, Kosice lies along the Hornad River, located in the eastern part of Slovakia.
+Kosice is home to several museums and art galleries, making it a haven for those who like to immerse themselves in cultural activities and sites such as museums in Slovakia.
+It’s no wonder how the city got named the European Capital of Culture in 2013.

 After some major fires ravaged this town in the 16th century, Levoca, which was originally built during the Gothic period, had to be rebuilt during the Renaissance period.
 This is why visitors to this town now would see predominantly Renaissance architecture, which is fortunately well-preserved.

-Due to this, it was declared to be a UNESCO World Heritage Site in 2009, mainly for it’s urban, political and religious buildings dating back to at least 13th and 14th centuries.
+Due to this, it was declared to be a UNESCO World Heritage Site in 2009, mainly for its urban, political, and religious buildings dating back to at least the 13th and 14th centuries.

 Just like many of the other towns in Slovakia, Nitra lies along the valley of the river Nitra, situated at the foot of Mount Zobor.
 This makes Nitra have very picturesque Slovakia scenery.

-The first known independent Slavic state in the area, Nitra is also one of the oldest towns in the country.
+The first known independent Slavic state in Nitra is also one of the oldest towns in the country.
 In the past, it was the center of the Principality of Nitra.